Limitations to email analytics

 There are some known limitations to Litmus' Email Analytics.
 These are detailed below.

-NOTE: To meet our privacy standards and for accuracy, Litmus no longer contains any forward or print data for any email provider.
+NOTE: To meet our privacy standards and for accuracy, Litmus no longer contains reliable forward or print data for any inbox provider.

 Since we rely upon image loading, we aren't able to track recipients who do not enable images for your email.
 Email Analytics is a way to break down your open rate—to give you further insight into your recipients who did open your message.
 Some email clients block external images or are not capable of displaying HTML email.
 That includes non-current models of BlackBerry, and other older mobile devices unable to view HTML email.
 As a result, these are not tracked and do not appear in your reports.

 Gmail, Yahoo! and AOL

 Email accounts for these providers cache images for emails viewed on the web and on mobile apps.
 Image caching impacts the way Email Analytics can report webmail and mobile app opens.
 Because these three providers use proxy processes, Litmus reports these as image cache opens.
 Engagement is also masked by the providers' processes so these opens will be excluded from engagement reporting to provide the greatest accuracy possible.

 Certain configurations of Lotus Notes, specifically more recent versions configured to retrieve email from a Domino server, appear identical to Outlook 2003.
 In these cases, Email Analytics will identify the Lotus Notes client as Outlook 2003, but it is worth noting that if a Lotus Notes client appears as Outlook 2003, that also means it will render identically to Outlook 2003.
 So if your email is compatible with Outlook 2003, it will be compatible with this particular configuration of Lotus Notes.